amrmostafa800/FasterRevive/README.md

 # SelfReviveMultiplayer
-muck mod for Self Revive but for Multiplayer
+muck mod for Set Revive Time To 10 Sec
 <br>
-Updates : <br>
-Fix Bug Of Revive After Game End
+Created To Make EvenHarderMuck More Easy